-Para 4 amendments to s61(1) FA 2004
+Para 4: Amendments to s61(1) FA 2004

-- 28. We would reiterate our concerns about the proposals for materials, expressed in our response to the previous consultation (ICAEW REP 57/20 at paras 29-31 reproduced below) as this is not a clarification in the law but a change in the law. - 29.
-The proposals in paras 4.11-4.12 are not realistic.
+- 28. We reiterate our concerns about the proposals for materials, expressed in our response to HMRC's consultation (ICAEW REP 57/20 at paras 29-31 reproduced below). - 29 The proposals in paras 4.11-4.12 are not realistic.
 Consider the following example, assume a chain of contractors A to E. Contractor E buys the materials.
 Under the new rules, only E would be able to take account of the cost of these materials.
-However, in real life, E buys the materials and D reimburses E, C reimburses D and so on up the chain until the ultimate client A bears the cost by reimbursing B. If the cost of materials could not be taken into account, E would not get paid for the materials it has bought. - 30.
-We hope this demonstrates that the proposed change to the rules to remove the ability to take account of the cost of materials when paying down the chain would not only reduce cash flow for contractors who do not hold gross payment status but also result in there being insufficient cash to pay sub-contractors the amounts that they are owed for materials. - 31.
-We therefore recommend that this proposal is withdrawn. - 29.
-If the amendments are to be implemented, further clarification is needed as to how the phrase 'direct cost' is to be interpreted.
+However, in real life, E buys the materials and D reimburses E, C reimburses D and so on up the chain until the ultimate client A bears the cost by reimbursing B. If the cost of materials could not be taken into account, E would not get paid for the materials it has bought.

+- 30 We hope this demonstrates that the proposed change to the rules to remove the ability to take account of the cost of materials when paying down the chain would not only reduce cash flow for contractors who do not hold gross payment status but also result in there being insufficient cash to pay sub-contractors the amounts that they are owed for materials. - 31 We therefore recommend that this proposal is withdrawn. - 29.
+As noted above, we recommend that this provision is deleted, but, if these changes are implemented, further clarification is needed as to how the phrase 'direct cost' is to be interpreted.